project-grasp/lean-workshops/commutativity_of_addition.rst

         | zero : natural
         | succ : natural → natural

 What this definition is telling us, is that all natural numbers are of two kinds.
 One kind is `zero` (boring, but important!).
-The other kind is successors (`succ`s), i.e. natural numbers which immediately follow another natural number (e.g. 4 or 42).
+The other kind is successors ("succs"), i.e. natural numbers which immediately follow another natural number (e.g. 4 or 42).
 Every natural number is of one kind or the other, and all natural numbers belong to one of the kinds.
 Whenever we introduce a new definition (e.g. `addition`), or try to construct a new proof (e.g. `a + b = b + a`), we will have to think about both kinds, `zero` and `succ`.

 Exercise
 ----------